Jesus said in John 6:46 that no one has seen the Father except himself. Jesus also said that “if you have seen me you have seen the Father”. John 14:9

 It means that Father God has no bad intentions or darkness and always does what is loving, right and good.
 We may not always consider that we experience this as a reality but God’s goodness is independent of our experience.
 Believing this is part of our walk of faith.

-As Joseph said of his brothers in Genesis 50:20
+As Joseph said of his brothers who sold him into slavery: Genesis 50:20

 20 As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today.